 Chuck said at present PIPs started at same time Chairs were doing annual reviews.
 How do annual reviews fit into PTRs?

 Michelle wanted to see how PTR implementation works across the system.
 Problem with research PIPs, as some disciplines have long review times.
-Some of the problems arising is that deans not understand USG requirements.
+Some of the problems arising is that deans do not understand USG requirements.
 RACs should have been involved in developing policy.

 5. Meeting with the Chancellor.